< Back to Leadership Vacancies

 - the names and full contact details of at least three professional referees (one of which should if possible be the leader of the applicant’s current organization)

-It is expected that interviews will take place during September and October 2021.
+It is expected that interviews will take place during November/December 2021.
 However, ACS reserves the right to invite selected candidates to interviews in advance of this schedule.